chocolatey/chocolatey-ansible/README.md

     value: C:\Temp
 ```

-Use Background Mode for Self-Service (C4B):
+Use Background Mode for Self-Service (Business Feature):

 ```yaml
 - name: Use background mode for self-service